-When scoliosis is detected early, there are non-surgical treatment options available to reduce the likelihood of long-term complications and improve the patient’s outcome.
-The best treatment for scoliosis includes a dynamic treatment team that includes both traditional doctors and doctors of chiropractic.
-If you suspect you or a loved one might have scoliosis or are currently being treated for this condition, contact Piché Family Chiropractic in Traverse City, Michigan, to learn more about how chiropractic care might improve the outcome of your treatment plan.
+When scoliosis is detected early, there are non-surgical care options available to reduce the likelihood of long-term complications and improve the patient’s outcome.
+The best care for scoliosis includes a dynamic care team that includes both traditional doctors and doctors of chiropractic.
+If you suspect you or a loved one might have scoliosis or are currently being treated for this condition, contact Piché Family Chiropractic in Traverse City, Michigan, to learn more about how chiropractic care might improve the outcome of your care plan.

-While the onset of scoliosis occurs during childhood or adolescence, sometimes the condition isn’t diagnosed or treated, leading to adult cases of scoliosis.
-While it’s possible for an adult to develop scoliosis, the vast majority of adult patients with this condition have had it for most of their lives.
+While the onset of scoliosis occurs during childhood or adolescence, sometimes the condition isn’t identified this early, leading to adult cases of scoliosis.
+While it’s possible for an adult to develop scoliosis, the vast majority of adult patients with scoliosis have had it for most of their lives.

 Adults, teens, and those with more severe curvature of the spine often experience chronic, nagging lower back pain as well as:

 - Difficult breathing due to twisting of the rib cage and restriction of the chest cavity